Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 March 5, 2020

 Not long before this conversation, Steiner had a phone call that changed everything for him.
 “Your sister is freaking out,” Bhajan told him.
 “Go to Chicago now!
 Speed!
 Don’t obey the lights!”
 Neither Steiner nor Bhajan knew what was wrong with his sister, who was also a long-time Kundalini devotee.
-When Steiner arrived he quickly found out.
-“Bhajan was having sex with Premka from the beginning” she blurted out.
+“Bhajan was having sex with Premka from the beginning,” she blurted out when he arrived.
 Steiner didn’t believe her.
-“No way,” he said.
+“No way!” he said.
 “I’ll call her.”
-Steiner picked up the phone and dialed Pamela Sarah Dyson, known as Premka in the Kundalini community.
-He only spoke four words.
+Steiner picked up the phone and dialed Pamela Saharah Dyson, known as Premka in the Kundalini community.
 “Is it true Premka?”
 He took a breath.
 “Yes,” she said.
 He knew.
 And soon after Yogi Bhajan knew that he knew.

 The Kundalini leadership attacked Steiner for his action.
 “I got all kinds of letters from heads of ashrams saying I was a cockroach, that I had fallen from grace, and that I was slandering Bhajan.”